Clean-Master-Privacy/applications/README.md

 With over 1 billion users worldwide, Clean Master Privacy can be your go-to app to clean viruses, free up storage and speed up your device.
 We offer powerful Antivirus, Junk File Cleaner, Phone Booster and Privacy Manager to protect your privacy and security.

-Key Features of Clean Master Privacy:

-🌪️ JUNK FILES CLEANER

-Clean Master Privacy helps you free up storage space by removing junk files, residual files and cache files that slow down your device.

-With our professional cleaner, you can free up much more space by clearing cache data from social media apps without worrying about deleting the wrong files.

-🛡️ FREE ANTIVIRUS

-Rated #1 by AV-TEST, Clean Master Privacy's free antivirus engine protects your phone from viruses, trojans, and scans, blocks, and removes viruses from all apps (pre-installed or not) to protect your privacy!

-🚀 PHONE SPEED UP

-One-Click Speed ​​Up helps speed up your phone by freeing up RAM.
-After speeding up your phone, you can run a speed test to see how fast it is.

-Other features

-☆ BATTERY SAVER - Helps save battery power and extend battery life.

-☆ APP LOCK - Keeps your privacy safe with App Lock PIN or pattern.

-☆ Wi-Fi SECURITY - Detects fake Wi-Fi and unauthorized connections.

-☆ GAME ACCELERATOR - Manage your games and speed up game loading.

-☆ PRIVACY MANAGER - Instantly protect private files on your device.
-(Coming soon)

-☆ VIP - In testing.
-(Coming soon)

 Contribute
 ----------
 We have recently rebuilt the app and focused on our current feature and fix roadmap.
 Therefore, we are not currently accepting new issues or PRs: feel free to fork the repository for your own experiments.
 Thank you for your understanding and support.